|Where's My Refund||https://portal.maine.gov/refundstatus/refund|

 - Allows electronic filing of part-year and nonresident returns.

-Amended Returns - Maine supports electronic filing for amended returns.
-To mark return as amended, from the main menu of the Maine return, select Personal Information > Other Categories > Amended Return?.
+Amended Returns - Maine does not support electronic filing for amended returns.
+To mark a return as amended, from the main menu of the Maine return, select Personal Information > Other Categories > Amended Return?.

 Electronic Signatures – N/A